paulovn/artifact-manager/README.md

 * `--files`: files to be explicitly included as artifacts, if they exist, regardless of size.
 This is a multi-argument option: include as many files as needed, separated by spaces.
-Note that the option must *not* be immediately followed by any positional arguments (such as the operation, or the local folder), or they will be taken as file names.
-It accepts shell-like globbing, with the `*`, `?` and `[charset]` metacharacters.
+Note that the option must *not* be immediately followed by the command to run, or it will be taken as another file name (put another option in between).
+It accepts shell-like globbing, using the `*`, `?` and `[charset]` metacharacters.
 * `--git-ignored`: select as artifacts all files that will be ignored by git, as defined in the checked out repo.
 This option needs a working command-line git.